Col du Platzerwasel: Details of climb

 From the north-east, the climb starts in Munster from where the climb is 16.2 km long, gaining 781 m in altitude, at an average gradient of 4.8%.

 At Sondernach, the climb meets the descent from the Col du Petit Ballon; from here the summit is 7.1 km at an average gradient of 8.4%.
 The steepest sections of the climb are at a gradient of 9.6% between 6 km and 4 km from the summit.

 Tour de France

-Including 2014, the col has been crossed three times by the Tour de France.
+Including 2014, the col has been crossed four times by the Tour de France.

 On the 10th stage of the 2014 Tour de France, Alberto Contador crashed on the descent from the Col du Platzerwasel, breaking his tibia.
 After riding on for 20 km, he eventually abandoned the Tour.

+It was the final mountain climb in the 2023 Tour de France, in stage 20 on 22 July 2023, before a stage finish nearby at Le Markstein Fellering.

 Tour de France Femmes

 The col was used on Stage 7 of the 2022 Tour de France Femmes.